 - NinjaPear: The only option here I’d actually wire into a serious B2B workflow.

-What we said then, why it changed, what I recommend now
+What we said then, what changed, what now

 | Then | Why it changed | Now |